 Get Your Loan With Personal Loans NowAPPLY NOW

 How Much Can I Borrow With Logbook Loans Online?

-The amount you can borrow will depend on the value of the car.
-We offer logbook loans online of over £1,000 up to £25,000 but may offer more in cases where the car’s value exceeds this.
-We’ll take the market value of your vehicle when determining your eligibility for a logbook loan.
+The amount you can borrow will depend on the lender you choose as well as the value of your car.
+Most of our lenders offer logbook loans online of over £1,000 up to £25,000 but may offer more in cases where the car’s value exceeds this.
+They’ll take the market value of your vehicle when determining your eligibility for a logbook loan.
 But in most cases, it will need to be worth over £500 for any lender to offer finance against it.